-Although ordinary life issuance declined for exposed insurers, this does not necessarily imply that aggregate issuance declined.
+imply that aggregate issuance declined.
 In particular, if non-exposed insurers more than picked up the slack, it could be that issuance was stable over time at the market level.
-Panel (a) of Figure 6 suggests this is not the case: as measured by total coverage as a percent of GDP, aggregate ordinary life issuance fell by 48.2% (10.9% to 5.6% of GDP) between 2005 and 2023.
-This was predominantly driven by exposed insurers (4.7% to 1.15% of GDP), but issuance also fell for non-exposed insurers (5.8% to 3.6% of GDP).
+The first panel of Figure 8 suggests this is not the case: measured as a percentage of GDP, aggregate ordinary life issuance fell by 48.2% (10.9% to 5.6% of GDP) between 2005 and 2023.
+This was predominantly driven by exposed insurers (4.7% to 1.15% of GDP), while issuance also fell for non-exposed insurers to a much lesser extent (5.8% to 3.6% of GDP).
 Spinoffs and no-group insurers added only a small amount relative to the issuance of the primary groups in the sample.

-Group life issuance, seen in Panel (b) of Figure 6, also fell as a percentage of GDP, but by a smaller amount (6.2% to 4.7%).
-Importantly, exposed insurers, aside from a few years, only slightly decreased their issuance relative to 2005 (2.7% to 2.6%).
-Non-exposed insurers decreased their issuance more (3.5% to 1.7%), likely due to increased competition in this market by exposed insurers.
+Group life issuance, seen in the second panel of Figure 8, also fell as a percentage of GDP, but by a smaller amount (6.2% to 4.7% of GDP).
+Importantly, exposed insurers, aside from a few years, only slightly decreased their issuance relative to 2005 (2.7% to 2.6% of GDP).
+Non-exposed insurers decreased their issuance more (3.5% to 1.7% of GDP), likely due to increased competition in this market by exposed insurers.